ayoubimaya/COVID19-Vaccination-Progress/README.md

 <img src="https://i.ibb.co/PND8kpp/vaccine-image.png">

-# Before working with the Jupyter Notebook
+# Before running the Jupyter Notebook

 - This notebook has been tested on ```Python 3.6.8``` with ```Ubuntu 18.04 LTS```

 - Before working with this notebook, please ```pip install -r requirements.txt```

 - You will need a [Kaggle](https://www.kaggle.com) account to read in datasets.
 Go to ```https://kaggle.com/YOUR_USERNAME/account``` and download the JSON file containing your API token.
 The notebook will prompt you to enter your Kaggle username and API token.

+- Be sure to comment out lines 26, 31, 36, 45, 47, and 53 to avoid errors.
+These lines of code are used only for the purpose of uploading HTML files of the Plotly figures into this repository.